kolenaIO/kolena/docs/metrics/difficulty-score.md

 | `1` | `1.0`| `0.2` | ... | ... |
 | `2` | `0.5`| `0.9` | ... | ... |

-Then, it can be involved in the computation of the overall `difficulty_score` for the datapoint.
+Then, it can be involved in the computation of the overall `datapoint.difficulty_score`.

 #### Multiclass Classification

-The `delta` column for a datapoint of a multiclass classification task is simply the number of times a model makes a mistake in classifying the datapoint.
-Like the binary classification and regression task, the `difficulty_contribution` column normalizes `delta` to be used in computing the overall datapoint `difficulty_score`.
+The `delta` column for a datapoint of a multiclass classification task is the count of misclassifications for the datapoint.
+For example, with three models the best case is a count of zero mistakes and the worst case sums to three mistakes.
+Like the binary classification and regression task, the `difficulty_contribution` column normalizes `delta` to be used in computing the overall `datapoint.difficulty_score`.

 #### Object Detection